ArthurCh/ocp-on-azure/README.md

-## Automate deployment of Redhat OpenShift on Microsoft Azure
+## Deploy Redhat OpenShift CP 3.9+ on Microsoft Azure
 Use the artifacts in this project to deploy a simple multi-node non-HA OpenShift CP cluster on Azure.
 For deploying a production grade highly available OpenShift CP cluster on Azure, refer to this [Microsoft GitHub](https://github.com/Microsoft/openshift-container-platform) project.

 **Deployment Topology**